 UK Travel Statistics—Glasgow 2022

 Glasgow’s tourism witnessed a significant rebound in 2022.
 The city welcomed over 618,000 international visitors, reflecting a remarkable 81.23% increase compared to 2021.
-However, this number still sits 19.84% lower than pre-pandemic levels in 2019.
+However, this number remains 19.84% lower than pre-pandemic levels in 2019.

 Positive signs emerged in visitor spending as well.
 International visitors spent over £440 million during their trips, demonstrating a 75.17% increase compared to 2021.
-While average spending per visit dipped slightly to £705 in 2022, this number remains 42.42% higher than pre-pandemic levels in 2019.
+While average spending per visit dipped slightly to £705 in 2022, this number remained 42.42% higher than pre-pandemic levels in 2019.

 How much do people spend in Glasgow?